-Learn how to bake chicken in the oven in three easy steps with my Easy, Crispy Oven Baked Chicken Drumsticks!
-Simple to whip up and so much healthier than frying, this will be your new go-to for dinner.
+Learn how to bake chicken legs in the oven in three easy steps with my Easy, Crispy Oven Baked Chicken Drumsticks!
+Simple to whip up and so much healthier than frying, these crispy chicken legs will be your new go-to for dinner.

 Growing up fried chicken was always a staple for dinner.
 I remember how much my grandma loved her fried chicken and mashed potatoes.
 She’d make it for dinner at least once a month, and the family would come running.
 What’s not to love?
 Crispy, crunchy, juicy and flavorful fried chicken is pretty much the bomb diggity of chicken.